-(a.)
-This LLC has a third-party term loan of \$8.8 million, which is non-recourse to us, outstanding as of September 30, 2022.
+- (a.)
+This LLC has a third-party term loan of \$8.7 million, which is non-recourse to us, outstanding as of March 31, 2023. - (b.)

-- (b.)
 We are the lessee with a third party on a ground lease for land. - (c.)
-During the first quarter of 2021, this LP paid off its \$4.7 million mortgage loan upon maturity, utilizing pro rata equity contributions from the limited partners as well as a \$3.5 million member loan from us to the LP which was funded utilizing borrowings from our revolving credit agreement. - (d.)
+During the first quarter of 2021, this LP paid off its \$4.7 million mortgage loan upon maturity, utilizing pro rata equity contributions from the limited partners as well as a \$3.5 million member loan from us to the LP which was funded utilizing borrowings from our revolving credit agreement.
+During the first quarter of 2023, the LP repaid \$175,000 of the member loan and the remaining \$3.3 million member loan balance was converted to an equity investment in the LP. - (d.)
 Construction of this MOB was substantially completed in December, 2020.
 This MOB is located in Denison, Texas on the campus of a hospital owned and operated by a wholly-owned subsidiary of UHS.
-We have committed to invest up to \$4.8 million in equity and debt financing, \$1.8 million of which has been funded as of September 30, 2022.
-This LP entered into a \$13.1 million third-party construction loan commitment, which is non-recourse to us, which has an outstanding balance of \$13.1 million as of September 30, 2022.
+We have committed to invest up to \$4.8 million in equity and debt financing, \$1.8 million of which has been funded as of March 31, 2023.
+This LP entered into a \$13.1 million third-party construction loan commitment, which is non-recourse to us, which has an outstanding balance of \$13.0 million as of March 31, 2023.
+Monthly principal and interest payments on this loan commenced on January 1, 2023.
 The LP developed, constructed, owns and operates the Texoma II Medical Plaza. - (e.)
 We are the lessee with a UHS-related party for the land related to this property.